lowlighter/denolithic/README.md

 Each markdown header (`#` to `######`) will create a new slide, with its content as title.
 A slug will also be associated with it so you can share a specific slide link.
+Browser url will automatically be updated to match current slide.

 Large sections can be splitted into smaller slides using horizontal rules (`___`).
 In this case, the new slide will inherit title from previous slide